dagster-io/community-integrations/libraries/dagster-iceberg/docs/reference.md

 ## Storing tables in multiple schemas

-You may want to have different assets stored in different PyIceberg schemas.
-The PyIceberg I/O manager allows you to specify the schema in several ways.
+You may want to have different assets stored in different Iceberg schemas.
+The Iceberg I/O manager allows you to specify the schema in several ways.

 If you want all of your assets to be stored in the same schema, you can specify the schema as configuration to the I/O manager.